(tinctura Allium sativum)

 Benefits of Garlic; it is an excellent source of minerals and vitamins.
 The bulbs are one of the richest sources of potassium, iron, copper calcium, magnesium, manganese, zinc, and selenium.
 Flavonoid anti-oxidants like carotene beta, zea-xanthin, and vitamins (vitamin-C, B-6).

 Allicin, an active principle of freshly crushed garlic, has several very potent antimicrobial activities.
 In its pure form it was found to exhibit excellent antibacterial activity against a wide range of Gram-negative and Gram-positive bacteria, including multidrug-resistant enterotoxicogenic strains of Escherichia coli; antifungal activity, particularly against Candida albicans; antiparasitic activity, including some major human intestinal protozoan parasites (Entamoeba histolytica and Giardia lamblia); and antiviral activity.
-Due to these activities, it can be useful against stubborn infections such as bronchitis.
+Due to all these activities, it can be useful against stubborn infections such as bronchitis.

 The main antimicrobial effect of allicin (diallyl thiosulphinate) is due to its chemical reaction with thiol groups of various enzymes.